Steve Parker (artist): Influences

 Parker's work is influenced by avant-garde music and historical sound practices.
 He has cited the Deep Listening philosophy of composer Pauline Oliveros as a significant influence on his approach to sound and audience engagement.
 His projects often incorporate concepts of attentive and participatory listening, as advocated by Oliveros.
+He has also cited the democratic music-making traditions of Cornelius Cardew as foundational to his community-based performance practice.

 Parker's work also references early 20th-century experimental art and music, including the Italian Futurists and composer John Cage.
 As part of his Rome Prize project, he incorporated influences from Futurist sound experiments and Guglielmo Marconi's early radio innovations to design new sonic performances.

-Many of Parker's installations examine the historical use of sound in warfare and surveillance, incorporating elements such as World War II acoustic radar devices, coded military signals, and propaganda techniques.His work frequently repurposes tools originally developed for conflict—such as sirens, megaphones, and communication towers—to explore their use in community-building, protest, and social engagement.
+Many of Parker's installations examine the historical use of sound in warfare and surveillance, incorporating elements such as World War II acoustic radar devices, coded military signals, and propaganda techniques.
+His work frequently repurposes tools originally developed for conflict—such as sirens, megaphones, and communication towers—to explore their use in community-building, protest, and social engagement.